EvanHahn/evanhahn-dot-com/src/markdown-posts/2014-03-07-make-an-npm-baby.md

     npm install mocha chai sinon --save-dev

 This installs the packages and saves them under the "devDependencies" field of `package.json`.
 "Regular" dependencies are things that you _need_ to run the package, and they're specified under the "dependencies" key. "devDependencies" are needed when _developing_ the package.
-Testing usually falls under the latter category.
+Testing usually falls under the latter category, because end users won't need to run your tests.

 Now that we've installed Mocha, let's add a script to our package.
 Add this to `package.json` (I'll explain in a moment):